Memory foam and spring mattresses are two common mattress types. If you're shopping for a new mattress, you may be wondering which is best for you.

-When we say spring mattresses are old school, we really mean it.
-Especially, if we compare them to memory foam ones.
-Memory foam was an invention first used by NASA.
-This was only to provide more safety for astronauts.
+Memory foam has been around since the 1960s.
+NASA created the material to provide more safety for astronauts.
 Once used only for the space program – it is now available to anyone.

-This is why memory foam deforms under exhibited pressure.
-It also returns to its former shape after the pressure disappears.
-It also reacts to temperature.
+Memory foam also reacts to temperature.
 When heated, it softens up and when exposed to cold, its structure becomes more rigid and stiff.

 The market for bedding and accessories is booming with memory foam-based products.
-From pillows to mattresses and even covers – everyone is raving about it.
-This is completely explainable as customers love comfort.
-Its ability to conform to the shape of your body weight that presses on the material.
+From pillows to mattresses and covers – everyone is raving about it.
+Memory foam’s popularity is understandable since its ability to conform to the shape of your body promotes optimal comfort and pressure relief.